lab1092/blender-manual_ja/manual/data_system/files/import/collada.rst

 A Blender profile for lights has been added through the <extra> tag.
-The entire Lamp struct from Blender will be exported through this profile, with the exception of Light curve falloff .
+The entire Lamp struct from Blender will be exported through this profile, with the exception of Light curve falloff.

 Material & Effect